stonecharioteer/blog/_posts/2021-07-20-for-those-who-came-in-late.md

 title: "For Those Who Came in Late"
 layout: post
 categories: [meta, programming, career-advice, python, ruby]
-description: "How I built my career in programming."
+description: "In which I describe how I built my career in programming."
 ---

 This is a very personal post.
 It's about my journey so far.
 A few of you might